ankushcodes69/AudioScape/README.md

 4. Follow the on-screen instructions to:

-   • Enter the name of the song you want to download.
+   • Enter the name of the song you want to download.\n
    • Enjoy the song with synced lyrics!